-We have several key initiatives in place to improve the diversity of our workforce.
-We continually look at our systems and processes to assure ourselves that there are no unintended barriers to the recruitment of people from underrepresented groups and help to further reduce the gender pay gap.
+We have several positive attraction initiatives in place to improve the diversity of our workforce.
+We are engaging with our communities and continually looking at our systems and processes to ensure that there are no unintended barriers to the recruitment, retention and progression of people from under-represented groups and to help bridge the gender pay gap.